cory-johannsen/darksun-pf2e/README.md

 # darksun-p2fe

-Pathfinder 2E Foundry VTT compendia that implement the Dark Sun universe.
+A pipeline to building a Pathfinder 2E Foundry VTT compendia that implement the Dark Sun universe.

 ## Getting Started